mikeyvu/todo-bot/README.md

 # Todo Bot

-A full-stack task management application built with React, Express, and MongoDB.
+This is a side project I built to get hands-on experience with shadcn/ui, and Tailwind CSS for cleaner and more maintainable class composition in reusable UI components.

+I used the MERN stack (MongoDB, Express, React, Node.js) to build and connect the full application end to end.

 ## Overview

-Todo Bot helps users manage daily tasks with a clean UI and practical filtering options.
+Todo Bot helps users manage daily tasks with a clean UI while exploring component-driven styling and frontend architecture.
 It supports:

 - Creating, updating, and deleting tasks